hypervel/hypervel.org/docs/docs/requests.md

 #### Retrieving Cookies From Requests

-All cookies created by the Laravel Hyperf is plaintext instead of encrypted data like in Laravel.
-To retrieve a cookie value from the request, use the `cookie` method on an `LaravelHyperf\Http\Request` instance:
+All cookies created by the Hypervel is plaintext instead of encrypted data like in Laravel.
+To retrieve a cookie value from the request, use the `cookie` method on an `Hypervel\Http\Request` instance:

 ```php
 $value = $request->cookie('name');